 - Better Information Sharing With Customers: Manufacturers can more quickly let customers know earlier when an order will be late or will be completed ahead of schedule.
 This builds customer confidence and can help customers make smarter decisions for their business lines.

-These are just four of the potential ways manufacturers can benefit from the increased transparency and real-time visibility provided by the Sight Machine KPI Model.
+These are just four of the potential ways manufacturers can benefit from the increased transparency and real-time visibility provided by the Sight Machine KPI Dashboard for manufacturing.
 KPIs are the core of how productivity is measured, and any manufacturing productivity platform should facilitate the optimization of KPIs as analytical and decision-making tools.
 Information is the lifeblood of business.
 Delivering information more quickly and more accurately to everyone who needs to make decisions is crucial to driving productivity growth and improvements in any manufacturing enterprise.